Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/charttitle/gettextframeforoverriding/_index.md

 ---
 title: getTextFrameForOverriding
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/charttitle/gettextframeforoverriding/
+url: /php-java/aspose.slides/charttitle/gettextframeforoverriding/
 ---

-## getTextFrameForOverriding()  function
+## getTextFrameForOverriding()  method

  Can contain a rich formatted text.
 If this property is not null then this formatted text value overrides auto-generated text.